ReplicaFlowOSS/replicaflow/docs/design-principles.md

 # Stay focused.

-ReplicaFlow should solve one problem exceptionally well.
+ReplicaFlow should solve one class of problems exceptionally well.

-That problem is the understanding and administration of **Information Flow**.
+That mission is the understanding and administration of **Information Flow**.

 Every new feature must strengthen this mission.